Annapurna Circuit Trek

 Travel Insurance:

-Although it is not mandatory, however, it is a remote area trek of Nepal so buying travel insurance manages unpredictable financial risk and gives protection to travel freely.
+Although it is not mandatory, it is a remote area trek in Nepal, so buying travel insurance manages unpredictable financial risk and gives protection to travel freely.
 Travel insurance should cover medical treatment and helicopter rescue expenses up to the maximum elevation (5416m) of the trek.

 Available Facilities in Annapurna Circuit Trek Drinking water facility in the Annapurna Circuit Trek